Halmesn/next-event-nextjs/README.md

 This is a NextJs project called NextEvent, it's quite simple: you can select curtain event and see it's detail or you can browse all the events and filter special events by it's year and month.

+All the data is dummy data because I want to focus on learning nextjs features.

 I learned a lot by doing this project:
 <br/>